Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-The best way to avoid tick-borne diseases is to avoid tick habitats and remove them as soon possible.
-As mentioned previously, it is difficult to avoid ticks altogether especially when heading outdoors, however, there are some precautions that may lessen the chances of becoming a host:
+The best way to avoid tick-borne diseases is to avoid tick habitats and remove them as soon as possible.
+As mentioned previously, it is difficult to avoid ticks altogether, especially when heading outdoors.
+However, there are some precautions that may lower the chances of you or your dog becoming a host:

 - As obvious as it sounds, avoid areas where ticks thrive.

 - Be cautious during tick season (typically from spring to November).